andreishpilenok/tempgamename/README.md

 Problem with this idea- it doesn't have an actual player/collisions.

+I can make collisions in the gui, but I could also do without.

 # Backup Idea
  A sidescroller
 - screen always scrolling leftward, forcing the player to go right to continue